PeterCamilleri/CX16/utilities/branches/README.md

 interesting because the results of the subtraction may not be able to fit in 8-bits.
 This is where the V flag augments the N flag to allow such cases to still be handled.

+Branches on the N flag are _bpl_ to branch when it is 0 and _bmi_ to do so when it is 1.

 The following table shows how the N and V bits are interpreted after a _cmp_
 instruction: